Punctured groups for exotic fusion systems: Punctured groups over

 \begin{hypothesis} Assume that $p$ is a prime and $S$ is a $p$-group such that $S\cong p_+^{1+2}$ (meaning here $S\cong D_8$ if $p=2$).
 Set $Z:=Z(S)$.
 Let $\F$ be a saturated fusion system over $S$ such that all subgroups of $S$ of order $p$ are $\F$-conjugate. \end{hypothesis}

-It turns out that there is a fusion system $\F$ fulfilling Hypothesis~\ref{H:extraspecialp3} if and only if $p\in\{2,3,5,7\}$; for odd $p$ this can by seen from the classification theorem by Ruiz and Viruel \cite{RuizViruel2004} and for $p=2$ the $2$-fusion system of $A_6$ is known to be the only fusion system with one conjugacy class of involutions.
-For $p\in\{5,7\}$ our two theorems below depend on the classification of finite simple groups.
+It turns out that there is a fusion system $\F$ fulfilling Hypothesis~\ref{H:extraspecialp3} if and only if $p\in\{2,3,5,7\}$; for odd $p$ this can by seen from the classification theorem by Ruiz and Viruel \cite{RuizViruel2004}.
+More precisely, we obtain the following lemma.